Panama Geisha Coffee – an outstanding coffee in every respect

 Other contenders for most expensive coffee

 Probably everyone has heard of Kopi Luwak or Civet Coffee, better known as Cat Poop Coffee.
 It must be the yuck factor contributing to its fame.
-Yes, Kopi Luwak makes the top ten list of the most expensive coffees in the world only in the no. 4
+Yes, according to that list, Kopi Luwak makes the top ten list of the most expensive coffees in the world, only in the no. 4 position.
+Please note this list is compiled by financeonline.com and refers to 2018.
+If you want to know more about Kopi Luwak, read my post here on this website.

-Even more expensive and topping the list is another poop coffee, Black Ivory Coffee, extracted from elephant shit.
+Another poop coffee, Black Ivory Coffee, extracted from elephant shit, is even more expensive and topping the list.
 Bon appétit.

 But let’s forget about these and focus on the genuinely outstanding coffee that will give you the experience of a lifetime: Panama Geisha Coffee.